Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 </details>

-The recommended settings can be found in the .gcode files.
-The recommended basic settings are as follows:
+**The recommended settings can be found in the slicer files.
+The recommended basic settings are as follows:**
 <details>
 <summary> Chassis </summary>